pcingola/SnpEff/src/docs/examples.md

 ### Step 2: Create custom annotations file.

 We need a file that has our features of interest (in this case, the "ARS" features).
-Since those features ara available in the original GFF (saccharomyces_cerevisiae.gff) file, we can filter the file to create our "custom" annotations file.
+Since those features are available in the original GFF (saccharomyces_cerevisiae.gff) file, we can filter the file to create our "custom" annotations file.

 ```
 #---